 SIX FLAGS GREAT ADVENTURE

 Jackson, New Jersey is home to a classic amusement park, Six Flags Great Adventure.
-This Six Flags hosts 13 rollercoasters and 52 other rides.
+This Six Flags hosts 13 rollercoasters, thrill rides, and 52 other rides.
 Additionally, it has one of the best water parks in the country: Hurricane Harbor.

 The park is open during the spring and summer months for thrill-seekers to visit.
 Visitors can explore 100 acres of fun with dozens of roller coasters and family-friendly rides that the entire family will love.